Skip to content

 1 file changed, 1 insertion(+)

-Because main had not diverged—no new commits were added to main while feature/add-metadata was being developed—Git just moved the main pointer forward.
+Because the main branch had not diverged—meaning no new commits were added to main while the feature/add-metadata branch was being actively developed—Git simply moved the main pointer forward to catch up.

 Pause and predict: Before running git log --oneline --graph after this merge, sketch out what you think the history graph will look like.
 Will there be a fork and a merge commit?